cyx/cyrildavid.com/articles/cuba-3.0.markdown

-We experimented with a few different approaches here, doing a `set` + `get` approach for one, but then eventually ended up with a cleaner and more sandboxed way of doing settings by simply providing a Hash you can use to for storing some plugin information.
+We experimented with a few different approaches here, doing a `set` + `get` approach for one, but then eventually ended up with a cleaner and more sandboxed way of doing settings by simply providing a Hash you can use for storing some plugin information.

 The __main advantage__ was that we __don't pollute__ the class namespace of
 Cuba with plugin related information.

 Using it is the same as using any ordinary hash, and typically is initialized